Dancing Foxtrot

 Quickstep also takes its name from the English word “quick”.
 It used to be called Quick Foxtrot and is unsurprisingly a somewhat faster version of the dance.
 In contrast to Slowfox, it is a very lively and animating dance and is often called the “champagne of dances” because of its effervescence.
 Classic elements of the Quickstep are quick lifting and lowering of the feet, long steps and smaller jumps.
 In contrast to Slowfox, Quickstep is accompanied by drums, which give the dance a very rhythmic note.

-Description of dancing Foxtrot
+Description of Foxtrot dancing

 Compared to the Slowfox and the Quickstep, dancing Foxtrot is comparatively easy to learn.
 Similar to the Quickstep, the Foxtrot is also a very lively and cheerful dance, which with a tempo of 36 to 48 beats per minute is not particularly fast, but not slow either.
 The dance partners stand opposite each other and either hold on to both hands or adopt a classical dance posture in which the man’s right hand grips the woman’s upper back and the woman’s left hand rests on the man’s shoulder.